Photo Credit: Paulo Brandão / istockphoto.com

 You May Also Like

-What do you know about the connection between diabetes and heart disease?
-Read on to learn about each and how they coincide.
+Have you heard about the connection between diabetes and ITP?
+Read on to learn all about each and how they correlate.